View of a crane installing prefabricated panels on the exterior a multistory building

 Offered Services

-A Range Of
+A Range Of Customizable Options

-Prefabrication isn’t a yes-or-no decision, it’s a continuum: There are various iterations and degrees of prefab that can be implemented into your next project, depending on your goals and needs.
+Prefabrication isn’t a yes-or-no decision, it’s a continuum: There are various iterations and degrees of prefab in construction that can be implemented into your next project, depending on your goals and needs.
 The spectrum ranges from customized structures with little to no prefab elements, to mass-standardized facilities that are mostly built offsite.
 There are also projects that don’t lend themselves to full-scale prefabrication.

 What can be prefabricated?